Rafi Escudero: Poet

-Escudero wrote two books of poetry.
-The first book was titled "En un Mundo de Cuerdos" and the second book "Comentario desde el Soberao", published by the Puerto Rican Institute of Culture.
-In 1999, he recorded "Comentario desde el Soberao" where he describes the situations and characters in his book.
-This was the first time that a poet/musician combined his poems and music together.
+Escudero has written two books of poetry and poetic prose.
+The first book was titled "En un Mundo de Cuerdos", published by the Puerto Rican Institute of Culture the second book "Comentario desde el Soberao".
+In 1999, he recorded "Comentario desde el Soberao" where he musically references the situations and characters in his book.
+This was the first time that a poet/musician combined his writings and music together in a multi-media presentation.

 Awards and recognitions

 Among the many awards and recognitions bestowed upon Escudero are the following, The Agüeybaná de Oro for composer of the year 1981 and the Outstanding Singer Award in the Record Festivals from 1983 to 1985.
 Escudero was also exalted into the Puerto Rico Music Hall of Fame on May 12, 2018.

 Political activist

 In 1998, Escudero was named by Puerto Rico's governor Pedro Rosselló to join the board of directors of the Puerto Rican Institute of Culture and of the Luis A. Ferre Center for the Performing Arts (Centro de Bellas Arts).
 In 2001, he ran for the position of president of the New Progressive Party of Puerto Rico, however he withdrew from the race.
 Escudero currently remains politically active in the party.